Clan Macdonald of Clanranald: Effects of the Highland Clearances

 In the 18th and 19th centuries, the common members of the clan and other families living on the Clanranald estates, suffered grievously from the Highland Clearances and also religious persecution at the hands of the Clanranald chief.

 Clan members and others living on the Clanranald estates also suffered from religious persecution at the hands of their own chief.
-In 1769, the chief of the Macdonalds of Clanranald attempted to forcibly convert his tenants on South Uist to Presbyterianism, threatening to remove them of his lands.
+In 1769, the chief of the Macdonalds of Clanranald attempted to forcibly convert his tenants on South Uist to Presbyterianism, threatening to remove them from his lands.
 In 1772, over 200 Roman Catholics mainly from the Clanranald estates of South Uist, Barra, Eigg and mainland western Inverness-shire emigrated to Prince Edward Island.
 The immigrants first settled at Scotchfort on the northeast side of the island, which had been established by a prominent tacksman, John MacDonald of Glenaladale with the assistance of the Scottish Catholic Church.
-The newly arrived immigrants however did not immediately escape religious persecution as Catholics were barred from holding land until 1780.
+The newly arrived immigrants however did not immediately escape religious persecution, as Catholics were barred from holding land until 1780.
 The first winter hit the settlement hard and a year later a local minister wrote that they were in "great misery".
 In 1790–1791, a second wave of about 900 fresh emigrants from South Uist, Barra, Moidart, and Morar, settled in the area.
 Because of their late arrival, these new settlers also suffered from the first winter.
 At around the same time in 1791, another 650 emigrants from the Clanranald estates established themselves in Antigonish County, Nova Scotia.
 These were soon joined by hundreds more Roman Catholics from the Western Isles in 1801 and 1802.
-On Prince Edward Island, MacDonald of Glenaladale attempted enforce what he thought were his feudal rights and newly arrived settlers were encouraged only to be tenants on his lands.
+On Prince Edward Island, MacDonald of Glenaladale attempted to enforce what he thought were his feudal rights, and newly arrived settlers were encouraged only to be tenants on his lands.
 However, once the more adventurous settlers got their bearings, many moved out of Scotchfort into better areas of the island, squatting upon those lands.
-In time Scotchfort became not a place for permanent settlement, but a place for newly arrived to get their bearings and move out and acquire lands of their own.
+In time, Scotchfort became not a place for permanent settlement but a place for the newly arrived to get their bearings and move out to acquire lands of their own.